wntrblm/nox/CONTRIBUTING.md

 ## Support, questions, and feature requests

-Feel free to file a bug on [GitHub](https://github.com/wntrblm/nox).
+Feel free to file a bug or feature request on [GitHub](https://github.com/wntrblm/nox).
+If your question is more general or does not fit neatly into one of those categories, we also have a Nox channel on the Winterbloom Discord server.

+You should find a permalink to the invite when you raise a new issue on GitHub.

 ## Reporting issues